 Equity securities consist of shares of Wallbox N.V.
 Class A common stock.
-The Company owned 9,836,066 Wallbox Shares as of March 31, 2024.
-The Wallbox Shares are classified as Level 1 in the fair value hierarchy and are recognized at fair value using the most recent closing price of Wallbox N.V. common stock quoted on the New York Stock Exchange ("NYSE").
+The Company owned 9,836,066 Wallbox Shares as of June 30, 2024.
+The Wallbox Shares are classified as Level 1 in the fair value hierarchy and are recognized at fair value using the closing price of Wallbox N.V. common stock quoted on the New York Stock Exchange ("NYSE") on the last trading day of the quarter.
 The Wallbox Shares are included in operating lease and other assets in the condensed consolidated balance sheets.
-The fair value of the Wallbox Shares was \$13,967 and \$17,213 as of March 31, 2024, and December 31, 2023, respectively.
+The fair value of the Wallbox Shares was \$12,885 and \$17,213 as of June 30, 2024, and December 31, 2023, respectively.